Ms Aleida AULD

 PhD bursary, Secrecy and Surveillance in Medieval and Early Modern England, SAMEMES Conf., Sept.
 2018.

 Travel Award, Swiss Association of University Teachers of English, Aug.
 2018.

-A contribution of CHF 400 to attend Rare Book School in Charlottesville, Virginia.
+To attend Rare Book School in Charlottesville, Virginia.